missing-9/missing-9/README.md

 - 🌱 I’m currently learning algorithm
 - 👯 I’m looking to collaborate on Golanger
 - 💬 Ask me about Java Development
-- 📫 How to reach me: qlgxljz@sina.com
+- 📫 Reach me by email: qlgxljz@sina.com

 <!--
 **missing-9/missing-9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.